ViduraAdikari/ai-workspace-backend-nest/README.md

 Chat data stored in globals.
 If you restart the backend data will be lost.

-configuration file can be found in config/configuration.ts
+Shared data configuration file can be found in config/configuration.ts

 Setup *env* file.
 - create a file *.development.env* in the project dir and add these values: